sybila/boolean-network-sketches/README.md

 - `model_parametrized.aeon` - a parametrized version of the same model used for the sketch
 - `attractor_states.txt` - a collection of encoded synthetic attractor data
 - `results.txt` - resulting output from the corresponding binary (see below)
-- `metadata.txt` - links to the model's source and publication
+- `metadata.txt` - links to the model's original source and publication

 ## Binaries and scripts for experiments

-You can either use prepared Bash wrapper scripts to re-run the experiments, or run them directly by compiling and executing the Rust programmes.
+You can either use prepared Bash wrapper scripts to re-run the experiments, or run them directly by compiling and executing the Rust binaries.

-### Bash scripts
+### Bash wrapper scripts

 We have prepared four Bash scripts which encompass the compilation and execution of the underlying Rust code.
 Scripts `run_case_study_1.sh` and `run_case_study_2.sh` run the corresponding case studies - for each case study, two computations are executed, corresponding to the two respective sketch variants from the paper.